SSWConsulting/securitytxt/Setup.md

 **NOTE:** You only need to generate a new key if the current key is expired or compromised.
 Use the files in the `.well-known` directory.

+This process should only be performed by the SSW Security Masters or SSW Sys Admins.
+For everyone else, please refer to the existing key in the `.well-known` directory

 1. `gpg --full-generate-key`
    1. Select RSA
    2. Select 4096